simonmichael/hledger/hledger/hledger.m4.md

 - all other accounts to depth 1.

-If an account is matched by more than one regular expression depth argument then the more specific one will used.
+If an account is matched by more than one regular expression depth argument then the more specific one will be used.
 For example, if `--depth assets=1 --depth assets:bank:savings=2` is provided, then `assets:bank:savings` will be collapsed to depth 2 rather than depth 1.
 This is because `assets:bank:savings` matches at level 3 in the account name,